glwagner/WaveTransmittedTurbulence.jl/README.md

 ![wave-driven-turbulence](figures/figure_1.png)

 <p align="center">
-<i> Figure 1: Turbulence and currents transmitted to the ocean during surface gravity wave forcing by (highly idealized) pressure forcing without turbulent stresses at the surface, as modeled by large eddy simulations.
+<i> Figure 1: Turbulence and currents transmitted to the ocean during the idealized, forced growth of a surface gravity wave field in the absence of turbulent surface stresses, as modeled by a large eddy simulation.
 The left panel shows vertical velocity contours normalized by the maximum effective friction velocity, while the right panel shows horizontally-averaged currents after 1/8th an inertial period and after a full inertial period.
 The initial boundary layer depth is around 8 meters.</i>
 </p>

 ![vertical_velocity](figures/figure_3.png)